 College to Career (UNIV 420)

-This course is for juniors and seniors preparing to transition into the workplace.
-It emphasizes resume/portfolio development, presentation skills, networking and interviewing strategies, real-world expectations, and professional etiquette.
+For juniors and seniors preparing to transition into the workplace.
+Emphasis is on resume/portfolio development, presentation skills, networking and interviewing strategies, real-world expectations, and professional etiquette.
 Online sections are available.

 Students with majors in the College of Humanities and Social Sciences (CHSS) should also consider enrolling in a degree-specific College-to-Career course through CHSS.
 Credits for these courses may vary.